-Robin Coolidge, our Winemaker, says that he has one rule for wine.
-That is, "Drink what you like!"
+We encourage you to "Drink what you like!"
 From red wines to white wines, sweet wines to dry wines, traditional grape wines to fruit wines, Wyandotte has something for every taste.

 Don’t be intimidated by a wine tasting.
-Come in to our wine shop and tasting room and let us serve you a variety of wines in relaxed environment with no "wine snobs" and no intimidation.
+Come into our wine shop and tasting room and let us serve you a variety of wines in a relaxed environment with no "wine snobs" and no intimidation.
 We can help you to discover the wonderful experience that is appreciating good wine.
 We believe that the best wine is the one you like to drink the most!
 But we can also help you try some wines that might be outside your comfort zone.
 You never know, you might find you enjoy a wine style that you never thought you would!

-Wyandotte is also a unique place to hold celebrate a special occasion, hold a business meeting, do a team building event, or have a club meeting.
+Wyandotte is also a unique place to celebrate a special occasion, hold a business meeting, do a team building event, or have a club meeting.
 Our space is very reasonably priced and we can offer a variety of services to help make your meeting special.

 A History of Wyandotte Winery

 Many people are surprised when they first turn onto Wyandotte Drive to visit the winery and realize they are entering a cozy neighborhood setting.
 The next surprise comes when they pull up to the winery itself.
 It looks like someone converted a house into a winery!
 Not true though!
-Floyd Jones built the facility in 1976, and from the very beginning it was meant to be both a home and a winery.
+Floyd Jones built the facility in 1976, and from the very beginning, it was meant to be both a home and a winery.
 Mr. Jones designed the winery with a large production facility in the cellar, a wine shop and tasting room on the first floor, and a comfortable living space for he and his family.
 Back when Wyandotte was being built, acres of field and forest surrounded it.
 None of the houses that are around the winery today existed at the time.
 There were also only 10 wineries in Ohio at the time, and Wyandotte was the first in the central Ohio area.
 The building was completed in 1977, the family settled into their new home, and soon after the Jones Wyandotte Wine Cellar was opened.
 Floyd was a unique winemaker.
 He made traditional grape wines, but his creations also included unique ingredients like dandelion, red clover, dry rhubarb, and red beet.
-Floyd and his wife Peggy slowly built the winery up, and it soon became a very successful business.
+Floyd and his wife Peggy slowly built up the winery, and it soon became a very successful business.

-Around 1985 the winery was sold to Bill and Jane Butler.
+Around 1985, the winery was sold to Bill and Jane Butler.
 Bill, the winemaker at the time, was very good at his craft, and won many awards for his wines.
 People still tell stories about the wonderful Raspberry Champagne that Bill made during his tenure at Wyandotte.
 Jane, a talented marketer, developed a new set of labels depicting various landmarks around Columbus and Ohio.
 This was about the time that the land surrounding the winery was being sold, developers were coming in, and new houses were being built.
 A neighborhood grew up around the winery.
 Today Wyandotte is nestled in a comfortable neighborhood setting.